 Strengthened Mechanisms for Implementation of Joint Management: Current ii. institutional arrangements at the national and regional levels cannot adequately address transboundary management of the ORB.
 GEF funds will be used to identify and enhance existing mechanisms and develop new mechanisms for integrating natural resource planning across sectors and jurisdictions throughout the ORB.
 Strategic alliances with key partner government agencies, communities, NGOs, and the private sector will be sought and sustained during SAP development so that SAP implementation can proceed unimpeded by bottlenecks that would otherwise occur, particularly with newly established institutional arrangements at local levels.
-The Project Management Unit and the respective National Coordination Units will be instrumental in driving the necessary policy and institutional initiatives to implement the SAP.
+The Project Management Unit and the respective National Co-ordination Units will be instrumental in driving the necessary policy and institutional initiatives to implement the SAP.
 Awareness Raising, Consultation and Communication is necessary to enlist broad support for an Okavango River Basin initiative and GEF funding will be used to ensure that the PMU can produce and broadcast TDA and SAP information extensively in the ORB region and internationally.
-In addition GEF funding will be used to enhance the relatively under-resourced stakeholder for in the ORB region.
-National and district level for a will be established by the PMU through the NCU in each riparian country.
-Training will be an important function of the PMU which needs to service specific training needs in progressive natural resource management and basin planning at regional and national levels.
-Without this pro-active approach to the training of artisans, technicians, community animators and environmental and socio-economic professionals in the region, the desired policy responses and institutional innovations \overline{w} ill not be implementable.
+In addition GEF funding will be used to enhance the relatively under-resourced stakeholder fora in the ORB region.
+National and district level fora will be established by the PMU through the NCU in each riparian country.
+Training will be an important function of the PMU that needs to service specific training needs in progressive natural resource management and basin planning at regional and national levels.
+Without this pro-active approach to the training of artisans, technicians, community animators and environmental and socio-economic professionals in the region, the desired policy responses and institutional innovations will not be implementable.
 Provision is also made for the development of skills and leveraging of finance to implement the SAP.

 iii.
 Completed Transboundary Diagnostic Analysis.
 GEF funding will be used here to specifically fill critical natural resource information gaps and bring the refined knowledge of the hydro-environmental socio-economic systems onto a platform where transboundary externalities can be examined and resolved.
 This is not possible under current baseline where national interests determine research and analysis activities and where basin-wide information does not exist or is not accessible.
-The knowledge embedded in the finalised TDA will underpin the design of the SAP and substantively service the monitoring and reporting needs during SAP implementation.
-Most importantly, the process of completing the TDA will inform policies and initiatives to be launched in preparation for SAP implementation.
+The knowledge embedded in the finalised TDA will underpin the design of the iv.

-iv.
 Strategic Action Programme Formulation.
 The design of the SAP together with the specification of the necessary institutional and financial arrangements will involve a long period of careful negotiation between the riparian countries and development partners.
 This process is not addressed in the baseline where national planning priorities are addressed.